Next: Internals of Debugger, Previous: Debugger Commands, Up: Debugger [Contents][Index]

 the value being returned.

-, the debugger indicates that
+errorWhen the first argument is error, the debugger indicates that

-it is being entered because an error or quit
+it is being entered because an error or quit was signaled and

 not handled, by displaying ‘Debugger entered--Lisp error:’

-followed by the error signaled and any arguments to signal
+followed by the error signaled and any arguments to signal.

 For example,